 Data and model validation

-When you deploy your ML pipeline to production, one or more of the triggers discussed in the Triggering the ML pipeline section automatically executes the pipeline.
+When you deploy your ML pipeline to production, one or more of the triggers discussed in the ML pipeline triggers section automatically executes the pipeline.
 The pipeline expects new, live data to produce a new model version that is trained on the new data (as shown in Figure 3).
 Therefore, automated data validation and model validation steps are required in the production pipeline to ensure the following expected behavior:

 Data validation: This step is required before model training to decide whether you should retrain the model or stop the execution of the pipeline.
 This decision is automatically made if the following was identified by the pipeline.